 DEPF 2912 Indirect Single Unit Restoration (2.5 Credits)

-In this course students are introduced to the disciplines of biomaterials, operative dentistry and fixed prosthodontics.
 The course addresses the terminology, materials, techniques, and basic principles involved with prosthodontic diagnostic procedures, tooth preparations (inlays, onlays, full gold, and metal-ceramic) impression making and master cast fabrication, interim restoration, waxing and occlusion, and the fabrication of cast restorations using the lost wax process.
 Students learn how to fabricated castings for try in and cementation.
 0-100 (DENT) Begin 2001D

 DEPF 2913 Removable Prosthodontics I (2 Credits)